 Duration: 60 to 120 minutes

 Fancy taking an overnight tour of one of Cologne’s famed spooky old towns?
 This 90-minute tour brings you through Cologne Old Town’s narrow alleys and hidden corners, while a knowledgeable tour guide tells scary stories from times long past.
-For those not as keen on spook and gore, the tour also offers its participants the chance to glimpse many of Cologne’s famous sights by night, illuminated by lights from the city.
+For those not as keen on spook and gore, the tour also offers its participants the chance to glimpse many of the famous sights in Cologne at night, illuminated by lights from the city.

 Cologne: Old Town Tour in German with a Night Guard

 The Segway is a fun and family-friendly means of travel around bustling cities and walkways.
-On this Segway tour of Cologne, participants will get to steer their own Segway while visiting some of Cologne’s best attractions, such as the Rheinpark Green, Hohenzollern Bridge, Old Town and Zoobrücke Bridge, which provides guests with panoramic views of Cologne city.
+On this Segway tour of Cologne, participants will get to steer their own Segway while witnessing some of the best attractions and things to see in Cologne.
+You will see the Rheinpark Green, Hohenzollern Bridge, Old Town and Zoobrücke Bridge, which provides guests with panoramic views of Cologne city.

 2 Hours Cologne Segway Tour or VIP Segway Tour